gomags/text-based-speaker-classification/README.md

 The South Park dataset contains data from 3950 speakers with 70896 dialogues.
 Building a classifier to identify dialogues for all the given speakers would be a difficult task with the current heavily imbalanced dataset, so this work uses the three main characters of the show using multiclass classification.
 This task only uses a subset of the given dataset (24553 dialogues).
-Also I present my work on the binary classifier to identify whether a dialogue was uttered by one of the main characters: 24553 utterances, leveraging relevant language patterns from the entire dataset.
+Also this includes the binary classifier to identify whether a dialogue was uttered by one of the main characters: 24553 utterances, leveraging relevant language patterns from the entire dataset.
 Two systems, a multi-class, and a binary classifier, to capture predictable patterns using the machine learning models are included in this project.
-I would like to benchmark the models using contextual embeddings against models using traditional text feature engineering methods such as word2vec.
+These models using contextual embeddings are compared against models using traditional text feature engineering methods such as word2vec.
-I hypothesize that a classifier with contextual embeddings as input would perform better since it would carry information of long-term dependencies and context across the entire training corpus.
+Hypothesis is that a classifier with contextual embeddings as input would perform better since it would carry information of long-term dependencies and context across the entire training corpus.

 The results from this work reveal that the use of sentence transformer(SBERT [1])